mcarolinag/mcarolinag.github.io/about.md

 I have been fortunate to work with very smart people in projects in many different countries.
 I worked for 10+ years for GE water in engineering and commercial roles, and recently separated from Suez Water Technology and Solutions to pursue data science.

 My most recent work experience has been leading cross functional teams for the development of proposals for wastewater treatment plants.
-I developed budgets for the supply of wastewater treatment plants, responded customer questions and resourced as necessary to complete commercial offerings and provide technical support.
+I developed budgets for the supply of wastewater treatment plants, responded to customer questions and resourced as necessary to complete commercial offerings and provide technical support.

 I am currently in the [Metis Data Science Bootcamp](https://www.thisismetis.com/data-science-bootcamps).
-I am excited about about data science and enjoying the bootcamp.
+I am excited about data science and enjoying the bootcamp.
 I am very curious about the nuances and variable interactions that data may reveal.

 ### Outside Data Science